oasisprotocol/old-docs/src/api-reference/client/web3-gateway.md

 1. Object - The transaction object

 * to: ``String`` - (optional when creating new contract) The address the transaction is directed to.
 * gas: ``String`` - (optional, default: 90000) Integer of the gas provided for the transaction execution.
 It will return unused gas.
 * gasPrice: ``String`` - (optional) Integer of the gasPrice used for each paid gas
 * value: ``String``  - (optional) Integer of the value sent with this transaction
 * data: ``String`` - (optional) The data field of the transaction.
 * nonce: ``String`` - (optional) Integer of a nonce.
 This allows to overwrite your own pending transactions that use the same nonce.

 ### Returns
 ``String`` - the transaction hash, or the zero hash if the transaction is not yet available.

-Use :ref:`eth.getTransactionReceipt <getTransactionReceipt>` to get the contract address, after the transaction was validated, when you created a contract.
+Use [eth.getTransactionReceipt](#eth-gettransactionreceipt) to get the contract address, after the transaction was validated, when you created a contract.

 ## eth.sendRawTransaction